lenajaeger9/DigitalImageAnalysis_FinalTask/README.md

 Out of the indices, the MNDWI delivered the best results to delineate glaciers, while McFeeters' NDWI could nicely differentiate water bodies.
-For the water mask a threshold of 0.3 was chosen, both for glacier and water area.
+For the masks a threshold of 0.3 was chosen, both for glacier and water area.

 ### Side Note
 * It was first tried to conduct a supervised classification, extracting training data from RGB and Idice visualizations, with four classes: glacier (ice/snow), water, other and mountain shadow.
 However, also due to the lack of ground truth data, the result was not satisfactory, so water and glacier areas were extracted based on the NDWI and MNDWI.